Install Chrome Extension Chrome Extension

 Which Peugeot 307 T5 engine is the most fun? +

-The {code} ({displacement}) offers the most driving fun in the Peugeot 307 T5 — rated: "Decent". {description} The EW10 with 140 hp is a fitting engine in the 307.
-Enough power for all occasions, the engine runs smoothly and reliably.
-Not a sports car, but an honest engine that gets on with its job without drama.
+The {code} ({displacement}) offers the most driving fun in the Peugeot 307 T5 — rated: "Decent". {description} 136 hp in the 307 is a good combination.
+Enough power for every situation; the engine runs refined.

 Is the Peugeot 307 T5 worth buying used? +